 Hearing Procedures.
 On July 15, 2021, the FERC issued and order establishing hearing procedures to determine whether Respondents violated the FERC's Anti-Manipulation Rule, and to ascertain certain facts relevant for any application of the FERC's Penalty Guidelines.
 On July 27, Chief Judge Cintron designated Judge Suzanne Krolikowski as the Presiding ALJ and established an extended Track III Schedule for the proceeding.
 Judge Krolikowski scheduled and convened on August 26, 2021 a prehearing conference.
 Judge Krolikowski issued an order confirming her rulings from the August 26 prehearing conference and establishing a procedural schedule that calls for, among other dates, pre-hearing briefs by July 25, 2022, hearings (estimated to take 2-3 weeks) to begin on August 15, 2022, and an initial decision on January 9, 2023.
 In light of the settlement judge procedures undertaken, Chief Judge Cintron extended the hearing commencement and initial decision deadlines to September 26, 2022, and February 20, 2023, respectively.
-Since the last Report, the Presiding ALJ granted Respondents' request to extend the deadline to file a consolidated motion to compel production of documents and other materials to January 25, 2022, and the corresponding answering deadline to February 8, 2022.
-That motion was filed on January 25, 2022 and OE replied to that brief on February 1, 2022.
-The motion related to discovery matters is pending before the Presiding ALJ.
+Since the last Report, an oral argument addressing administrative matters and procedural motions was held on February 16, 2022.
+Answers to motions to intervene by whistleblower witnesses are due on Mar 2, 2022; discussions between Respondents and FERC Enforcement Litigation Staff on disputed data requests not resolved during oral argument are to continue.
+Presiding ALJ Krolikowski issued an order confirming his February 16 bench rulings on February 23, 2022.

-160 Total Gas & Power North America, Inc., 155 FERC ¶ 61,105 (Apr.
+163 Total Gas & Power North America, Inc., 155 FERC ¶ 61,105 (Apr.
 28, 2016) ("TGPNA Show Cause Order").